sanfinity-Iot/openremote/Tutorial:-Create-your-Energy-Management-System.md

 ## Optimisation

-The Optimisation asset is actually representing the optimisation service.
+First add an Optimisation asset is actually representing the optimisation service.
 It will take into account all assets which are added as children of this asset.
 So first add an Optimisation asset at the root of your asset tree on the left and give it a name.
 We'll [explain later](#optimisation-1) how the optimisation actually works, after adding all the other assets.

 ## Electricity Producer
 structure with main attributes: power and power forecast